jesse-ai/docs/docs/docs/optimize/executing-the-optimize-mode.md

 ## JSON

-Jesse can output the optimization results (DNA, hyperparamters, fitness...) into a file with JSON format.
-JSON format is a popular javascript format that is usually used to create APIs on the web.
+Jesse can output the optimization results (DNA, hyperparameters, fitness...) into a file with JSON format.
+The JSON format is a popular javascript format that is usually used to create APIs on the web.

 **Usage:** Add the `--json` flag to the optimize command:
 ```